v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	Add-AzureADDirectoryRoleMember -ObjectID "paste in the role's ObjectID here" -RefObjectId "paste in Patti's object ID here" <br/>

-	To run this Add-AzureADDirectoryRoleMember command, you must copy  the ObjectID of the Service Support Administrator role (not the ObjectID of the template, but the ObjectID of the role you enabled) and paste it in the command following the **-ObjectID** parameter.
-You should then copy the ObjectID of Patti's user account and paste it in the command following the **-RefObjectID** parameter. **Both ObjectID values must appear within quotations marks.**  <br/>
+	To run this Add-AzureADDirectoryRoleMember command, you must copy  the ObjectID of the Service Support Administrator role (not the ObjectID of the template, but the ObjectID of the role you enabled, which was displayed when you ran step 9) and paste it in the command following the **-ObjectID** parameter. <br/>

+	You should then copy the ObjectID of Patti's user account (which was displayed when you ran step 4) and paste it in the command following the **-RefObjectID** parameter. **NOTE: Both ObjectID values must appear within quotations marks.**  <br/>

 	For example (these are NOT actual ObjectID values - this example is simply displayed here to give you an idea as to what the command should look like): <br/>

 	Add-AzureADDirectoryRoleMember -ObjectID "03618579-3c16-4765-9539-86d9163ee3d9" -RefObjectId "a4a9ed46-369c-4b69-9e47-d2ac6029485d" <br/>

-	**Note:** To copy an ObjectID, highlight the ObjectID and select Ctrl-C to copy it.
-Then place your cursor in the appropriate spot in the command and press Ctrl-V to paste it. <br/>
+	**Note:** To copy an ObjectID, highlight the ObjectID and select Ctrl+C to copy it.
+Then place your cursor in the appropriate spot in the command and press Ctrl+V to paste it. <br/>

 	Now that you know where each ObjectID goes, type in the following command, copy each ObjectID and paste it within quotation marks in its appropriate location within the command, and then press Enter: <br/>

 		Add-AzureADDirectoryRoleMember -ObjectID "paste in the role's ObjectID here" -RefObjectId "paste in Patti's object ID here"

-11. You now want to verify which users have been assigned to certain roles.
+11. You now want to verify that Patti has been assigned to the Service Support Administrator role.
 Displaying the users assigned to a role is a two-step process in PowerShell.
 You will begin by creating a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you are validating.  <br/>

 	You will create this $role variable for the Service Support Administrator role.
 To do so, type the following command and then press Enter:  <br/>